Thank You For Choosing Lost Saturn Keys Replacement For All Your Saturn Car, Fob, “Push to Start” Remotes Keys and Ignition Problems.

 Q: My 2001 Saturn Astra Ignition key won’t turn, what is the reason and how can I get a new key made?

 A: There may be a few reasons why the ignition key won’t turn.
 Worn out key, stuck, rusted ignition or broken wafers.
-An automotive locksmith for Dodge cars can determine the reason on site and solution.
+An automotive locksmith for Saturn cars can determine the reason on site and solution.
 We can help you with that.